Mastalgia

 History and Physical

-A detailed history and physical exam is the first and foremost step that delineates the course of investigation and plan of treatment.
-History regarding the nature of pain, its location, severity, onset, and the use of a pain diary to chart out its cyclic or noncyclic pattern can provide valuable information leading towards an accurate diagnosis.
+A detailed history and physical exam are the first and foremost steps in delineating the course of investigation and treatment plan.
+History regarding the nature of pain, its location, severity, and onset, and the use of a pain diary to chart out its cyclic or noncyclic pattern can provide valuable information leading to an accurate diagnosis.

 Evaluation

 Imaging modalities most commonly used to evaluate any abnormal physical exam findings include mammography and breast ultrasound.
 The primary aim of such testing is to rule out any serious pathology (breast cancer) underlying a suspicious finding.
-Young females with cyclic mastalgia, which are bilateral and non-focal, having no family history of breast cancer, and a normal previous breast screen does not require further investigation with imaging.
-While a female with non-cyclic focal mastalgia and a strong suspicion of underlying grave pathology is a positive candidate for further investigation with an imaging modality.[11]
+Young females with cyclic mastalgia, which is bilateral and non-focal, having no family history of breast cancer, and a normal previous breast screen do not require further investigation with imaging.
+A female with non-cyclic focal mastalgia and a strong suspicion of underlying grave pathology is a positive candidate for further investigation with an imaging modality.[11]

 Breast Ultrasound[12][13]

 Ultrasound uses sound waves to produce an image of the breast area being examined.
-Ultrasonography is being used in patients age less than 35 years because of dense breast tissue.
-However, if any suspicious finding is observed on USG, a mammogram is recommended for further evaluation.
+Because of dense breast tissue, ultrasound is being used in patients younger than 35.
+However, a mammogram is recommended for further evaluation if any suspicious finding is observed on USG.

 Mammogram[14][15]

-It is an imaging modality that uses high amperage, low voltage X-rays.
-Female more than 35-year of age should undergo mammography if a physical exam detects a focal area of pain with an unusual thickening or a breast lump.
+It is an imaging modality that uses high-amperage, low-voltage x-rays.
+A female over 35 should undergo mammography if a physical exam detects a focal area of pain with unusual thickening or a breast lump.

 Breast Biopsy

-If imaging modalities show any abnormal finding regarding a breast lump or a focal thickening with underlying breast pain in that region, further investigation is then carried out with the help of biopsy.
-During a biopsy[preferably core needle biopsy], a sample of breast tissue is taken from the area under question and send for further histopathologic evaluation.
+Suppose imaging modalities show any abnormal finding regarding a breast lump or a focal thickening with underlying breast pain in that region.
+In that case, further investigation is then carried out with the help of a biopsy.
+During a biopsy[preferably core needle biopsy], a sample of breast tissue is taken from the area under question and sent for further histopathologic evaluation.

 Treatment / Management